NBA ODDS Hub

 Futures are bets on something long-term and take much longer to settle than the few hours it takes an NBA game to be played.

-Futures odds are set in the preseason but will be adjusted constantly throughout the season, based on team and player performance.
+Futures odds are set in the preseason but will be adjusted constantly throughout the season based on team and player performance.

-Win Totals Bets
+Win Totals Betting

 This wager requires picking over or under on a total for how many games a specific team will win in the regular season.